Creating a new project for MetricQ

 maintenance overhead.

-In the following, we assume the project is called metricq-example
+In the following, we assume the project is called metricq-example, and all

 Dependencies, building and installation